Table Rate Shipping

 What you need to do is to tell the plugin: Go down this table of rates and stop when you get to the first condition that matches.

-To merge rates in a simple setup, you would:
+To merge rates in a simple setup:

 1. Choose Calculated rate (per shipping class) for your calculation type.